discourse-network/discourse-network.github.io/_posts/2026-09-16-PRISM-network.md

 ## Find out more

-For more information about the conference, including the full programme, registration details and practical information for attendees, check out the event on our [Events page](https://discourse-network.github.io/events/202611-prism-drtp-focus-group/).
+For more information about the conference visit our [Events page](https://discourse-network.github.io/events/202611-prism-drtp-focus-group/).